Chemiseblanc/latitude/README.md

 Under data/default.toml in the theme directory
 ### Why Horizontal?
 As a design challenge
+### Where is the config for Netlify CMS
+In data/netlify-cms.example.yml To use the contents should be copied to your projects static/admin/config.yml as part of the setup process.

 ## Acknowledgements
 Inspired by the theme [Dream](https://github.com/g1eny0ung/hugo-theme-dream) by Yue Yang